Gold Investment Quotes by Famous Investors:

-However, being born in a middle class family, and listening to my mother continuously talking about the jewelleries & rising prices of gold, I differ a little with Warren Buffet’s idea of investing in gold.
+However, being born in a middle-class family, and listening to my mother continuously talking about the jewellery & rising prices of gold, I differ a little with Warren Buffet’s idea of investing in gold.

 Gold has been used as a currency for over centuries in this world.
 Gold is assumed to be first found in Egypt in 3000 BC.
 However, gold started acting as a currency only since 560 BC.
 Nevertheless, gold is one of such rare items which has consistently been in the market and used to buy/exchange items.

 I believe that everyone should have a small portion of his portfolio invested in gold.
-There are various reasons why I believe this, however here are few main points:
+There are various reasons why I believe this, however there are few main points:

 1. Gold has high liquidity:

 No matter which part of the country you live in, gold can easily be converted in cash and readily be bought and sold.
 However, such option is not available with other paper assets like stocks and bonds or physical assets like real estates.
 Further, there is no or minimal paperwork required in gold investment.

 Here is a chart showing the upwards trend of gold over the last few centuries.

 From the year 2006 to 2011, gold has given a return of 29% per annum.
 Further, if we consider long term, it has given a return of 10% per annum.
 Overall, gold will preserve your wealth if you hold it for a long-term duration.